matrix-org/matrix-spec-proposals/proposals/xxxx-batch-state.md

 ## Potential issues

-Handling a partial batch of state updates could lead to odd or unexpected behavior, but should be worse than the current situation (where each state event must be sent individually).
+Handling a partial batch of state updates could lead to unexpected behavior, but should not be worse than the current situation (where each state event must be sent individually).

 ## Alternatives